Post

 6-3. (optional) Push to Docker Hub

-To be able to pull and utilize the development environment image created through the previous process whenever needed, it’s good to push the built image to Docker Hub.
+To be able to pull and utilize the development environment image you created through the previous process whenever needed, it’s good to push the built image to Docker Hub.

 To push your own image to Docker Hub, you need your own Docker account, so if you don’t have one yet, complete the registration at https://app.docker.com/signup first.

-First, log in to Docker Hub with the command below.
+6-3-1.
+Log in to Docker Hub

 1